How to Implement Web Scraping in R

 The above code installs the package httr.

-Similarly, we can install the packages rvest and parallel
+Similarly, install the packages rvest and parallel.

 install.packages("rvest")